Prosper Debt Consolidation Review

-Prosper has led the pack in P2P funding for over 15 years.
-During this time, it has serviced more than $17 billion in loans to more than a million people while maintaining good standing with the Better Business Bureau.
+Prosper has led the pack in P2P funding since 2005.
+Since then, it has serviced more than $21 billion in loans to more than 1.3 million customers while maintaining good standing with the Better Business Bureau.

-Positive reviews highlighted Prosper’s easy-to-use interface.
+Positive reviews highlight Prosper’s easy-to-use interface.
 Reviewers said applying for the loan was simple and straightforward.
-However, many consumers don’t feel the same way.
-A lot of customers complain that Prosper doesn’t live up to its reputation.
-Many cite miscommunications as their main grievance.
-For example, one customer reported receiving fewer funds than he expected, while another reported long customer service wait times that often led to being disconnected.
+However, many consumers complain that Prosper doesn’t live up to its reputation, citing miscommunications as the main grievance.
+For example, one customer reported receiving less money than he expected, while another reported long wait times for customer service that often led to being disconnected.